 While beta blockers can be effective in treating issues such as heart arrhythmia, angina, and high blood pressure, the drugs should not be combined with other blood pressure medications such as clonidine, as it may result in low blood pressure (hypotension).
 NSAID pain relievers, such as aspirin and other anti-inflammatory drugs, can also negatively impact the effect of beta-blocker medications.
 Beta blockers also have the potential to prolong low blood sugar levels (hypoglycemia) and mask hypoglycemia symptoms in patients with diabetes.

-According to Definitive Healthcare data, physicians in California authorized the greatest number of beta blocker prescriptions in 2015 (6.5 million), followed by Florida (5.2 million).
-In contrast, the state prescribed the fewest number of beta blockers in 2015 was Alaska (61,000).
+According to Definitive Healthcare data, physicians in California authorized the greatest number of beta blocker prescriptions in 2017 (6.2 million), followed by New York (4.9 million).
+In contrast, the state prescribed the fewest number of beta blockers in 2017 was Alaska (48,500).